Cambridge Healthtech Institute’s 7th Annual

 Protein Purification and Recovery

 The Protein Purification and Recovery conference explores how experts are innovating processes to achieve purity, and provides an overview of the current tactics and technologies for optimizing protein purification in the effort to reach consistency and quality.
 Case studies will be presented that illustrate the tenacity needed to maximize purity and yield, while minimizing purification steps.
 The agenda addresses process development and issues of scale, along with purifying challenging proteins, such as membrane proteins.
 The meeting also addresses purification of proteins in different expression systems, including mammalian, bacterial and insect cells.

-Robert Stroud, Ph.D., Professor, Biochemistry/Biophysics and Pharmaceutical Chemistry, and Director, Membrane Protein Expression Center, University of California, San Francisco
+Robert Stroud, Ph.D., Professor, Biochemistry/Biophysics and Pharmaceutical Chemistry; Director, Membrane Protein Expression Center, University of California at San Francisco (UCSF)

 Mark E. Dumont, Ph.D., Professor, Biochemistry and Biophysics, University of Rochester Medical Center

-GPCR Purification: Protein Engineering and Process Optimisation Are Key Elements for Successful GPCR Crystallisation
+10:50 GPCR Purification: Protein Engineering and Process Optimisation are Key Elements for Successful GPCR Crystallisation

 Markus Koglin, Ph.D., Associate Director, Protein Engineering, Heptares Therapeutics

-Matthew Coleman, Ph.D., Deputy Group Leader, Molecular Toxicology, Lawrence Livermore National Laboratory, and Senior Scientist, University of California, Davis
+Matthew Coleman, Ph.D., Deputy Group Leader, Molecular Toxicology, Lawrence Livermore National Laboratory, and Senior Scientist, University of California at Davis